magicgoose/My-coursework-with-OpenGL/README.md

-lwjgl-nifty-test-project
+My coursework with OpenGL
 ========================
-I'm learning OpenGL (via lwjgl) and this is what I do.
+This is realisation of polyhedron splitting with OpenGL visualisation.
-Uses Nifty-GUI for part of user interaction.
+Uses Nifty-GUI for user interaction.

-To compile and run, following libs are required:
+To compile and run, the following libs are required:
 ------------------------------------------------
 eventbus-1.4.jar
 lwjgl.jar
 lwjgl_util.jar
 nifty-1.3.2.jar
 nifty-default-controls-1.3.2.jar
 nifty-lwjgl-renderer-1.3.2.jar
 nifty-style-black-1.3.2.jar
 xpp3_min-1.1.4c.jar